How to Write a Business Plan

-The information you obtained through your research and product testing is easier to compare if it is compiled in a simple table format.
-The features of each product can be listed under separate columns for each feature, and each product feature can be judged to determine which one was the best.
+The information you obtained through your research and product testing is easier to compare if compiled in a simple table format.
+Each product’s features can be listed under separate columns for each feature, and each product feature can be judged to determine which one was the best.
 The best feature gets one point while the other product’s feature gets no points.
 The winning product is the one that ends up with the most points.

-Another method of evaluating the features of different products is to assign a score of 1 to 10 with the higher score going to features deemed to be the most important as far as product performance.
+Another method of evaluating the features of different products is to assign a score of 1 to 10, with a higher score going to features deemed to be the most important as far as product performance.
 The winning product is the one that ends up with the highest overall score.

 3. Coming to a Conclusion

 Comparing a competitor’s product features with those of your own product is only useful if you use the information to make worthwhile improvements to your product.
 Redesigning your product just to make it look more like your competitor’s product only makes sense if the redesign meets a customer need that your product is not currently meeting.